Best holiday rental deals in Bath

 Holiday Letting Price Information in Bath

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Bath. £194 is the highest price average in the next twelve months.
-Opt for a getaway in February (02/02 - 09/02) for optimal savings when heading to Bath.
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Bath. £162 is the highest price average in the next twelve months.
+Opt for a getaway in January (11/01 - 18/01) for optimal savings when heading to Bath.

 Holiday Home Availability Information in Bath

 Check out the graph above to find out how many holiday rentals are available in Bath (in %).
-The busiest time to book a holiday letting in Bath so far is in September (21/09 - 28/09), where only 59 rentals are available.
-People tend to travel less to Bath during a week in December (08/12 - 15/12) when only 18% of the rentals are booked.
+The busiest time to book a holiday letting in Bath so far is in February (08/02 - 15/02), where only 59 rentals are available.
+People tend to travel to Bath least during a week in May (04/05 - 11/05) when only 13% of the rentals are booked.

 The weather in Bath

-Should the odd shower occur, at least you will have a cosy Bath holiday letting to take shelter in.
-It’s best practice to pack waterproof clothing and an umbrella, just in case.
+Should the odd shower occur, at least you'll be able to take shelter in your cosy Bath holiday cottage!
+It’s best to pack waterproof clothing and an umbrella, just in case.
 Don’t let the prospect of getting wet dampen your enthusiasm for Bath.
 It’s a gorgeous place to be regardless of the weather.

 Bath boasts an array of historic sites, landmarks, and charming shops and cafés that attract more than a million visitors each year.
-This World Heritage Site city is filled to the brim with attractions at every turn, and simply walking the streets is an experience in itself.
-When you walk from your Bath holiday home, you won't need to travel far before you've reached somewhere interesting.
+This World Heritage Site city is filled with attractions at every turn, and simply walking the streets is an experience in itself.
+When you step out of your Bath holiday letting, you won't need to travel far before you've reached somewhere interesting.